hainnsolo/privacies/P. Natalie Hoaries_Channel_Privacy.md

 ## Privacy Policy P. Natalie Hoaries Youtube Channel
 We built the " P.Natalie Hoaries Youtube " Channel is Free .
-This SERVICE is provided by this app  at no cost and is intended for use as is.
+This SERVICE is provided by this channel  at no cost and is intended for use as is.

-This page is used to inform tha app users regarding my policies with the collection, use, and disclosure of Personal Information if anyone decided to use my Service.
+This page is used to inform tha channel users regarding my policies with the collection, use, and disclosure of Personal Information if anyone decided to use my Service.

 If you choose to use my Service, then you agree to the collection and use of information in relation to this policy.
 The Personal Information that I collect is used for providing and improving the Service.
 I will not use or share your information with anyone except as described in this Privacy Policy.